 Description

-The SIMMO project is a government funded research project between the group of Prof. R. Heintzmann (Leibniz Institute of Photonic Technology, Jena, Germany) and PCO AG.
-The goal is the development of a structured-illumination based microscope sub-system, which easily can be applied to microscopes.
-The starting point is based on a SIM system like in the publication, “UC2 - A Versatile and customizable low-cost 3D-printed Optical Open-Standard for microscopic imaging”, which is DMD based, and we want to improve that further to achieve a reliable not too expensive SIM system.
+The SIMMO project is a government funded research project between the Leibniz Institute of Photonic Technology, Jena, Germany (Dr. Garwe / Prof. Dr. Heintzmann) and PCO AG (Dr. Holst).
+The goal is the development of a structured-illumination based microscope sub-system, which easily can be attached to commercial microscopes.
+The starting point is based on a SIM system like in the publication, “UC2 - A Versatile and customizable low-cost 3D-printed Optical Open-Standard for microscopic imaging”, which is DMD based, and we plan to improve that further to achieve a reliable not too expensive SIM system.
 This microscopic sub-system should be flexible, easy to apply, and it should have the following key parameters:

 Resolution improvement should be moderate, minimum a factor of 1.5